rafaelrcamargo/integration-engineer-take-home/docs/README.md

    ```

 3. **Set the .env file:**
-   This repository comes with a .env.local file that contains the environment variables needed to run the application.
+   This repository comes with a `.env.local` file that contains the environment variables needed to run the application.
 If you're running the application locally, you don't need to change anything.
-However, if you're running it on a server, you'll need to change the `PORT` variable to the port you want the backend to run on.
+However, if you're running it on a server, you'll need to change the `VITE_API_URL` on the frontend and if is desired setup a custom `PORT` on the backend.

 4. **Run the automated setup script:**
    This project comes with an automated setup script that will install all dependencies and start the backend and frontend servers concurrently.
 To run it, execute: